-Registered Suzuki Early Childhood Education, Stage 1 and 2
+Registered Suzuki Early Childhood Education, Stage 1 & 2

 Eric Davenport has completed Stage 1 and Stage 2 training for Suzuki Early Childhood Education under the instruction of one of the developers of the program, Sharon Jones.
 He has taught music, orchestra, and chorus in elementary and middle schools.
 His training for the Early Childhood Education includes 60 hours of class time and 10 hours of practice in a Suzuki Early Childhood class.

 He is the director of the Davenport Suzuki Violin School in Reston where he offers Suzuki violin lessons, from age 3 to adult.
 He holds a Bachelor of Arts degree from the University of Wisconsin at Madison, a Bachelor of Music degree from Shenandoah University, and a Master of Music Education degree from the University of Georgia.
 He is registered in Suzuki Violin Books 1 through 8 in addition to other Suzuki studies.
 His Suzuki credentials can be found at the Suzuki Association of the Americas website.
 In addition to Suzuki training, Eric has studied the 2 Units of Music Mind Games for teaching music theory and has taken training in Orff music, language, and movement.
 Read more about Eric.